 If Instagram isn't already part of your social media marketing, it's time to reconsider.
 The number of companies joining Instagram is growing rapidly, because it makes it easy for businesses to share their company stories and brand identities through visual content.

 Whether it's through the platform's interface or a third-party app, companies and users can carefully craft Instagram posts to suit their social media strategies.
-Instagram focuses on the "what's happening now," so real-time posting is the ideal, but it doesn't work well for everyone.
+And since Instagram's algorithm update no longer shows posts in chronological order, taking the time to craft and schedule out attention-grabbing posts is a great addition to your strategy.

 We all live busy lives, and some of us manage multiple Instagram accounts.
 If you're juggling your own posts with those for your company's Instagram account, being able to schedule posts in advance would make things about 1,000 times easier.

-However, Instagram doesn't technically allow posting from third-party apps, and it doesn't have a native scheduling feature.
-That hasn't stopped app developers—here are a couple of tools you can use for scheduling posts on Instagram, and best of all they're free.
+Although Instagram now allows posting from third-party apps, it doesn't have a native scheduling feature.
+Here are a couple of tools you can use for scheduling posts on Instagram, and best of all they're free.
 LOVE IT!

 With Later (formerly Latergramme), you can schedule up to 30 posts per month for free with the mobile app or through the web browser.
 The big selling point of Later is that it lets you bulk upload and store images, while most other solutions pull directly from your camera roll or require you to upload the image when you post.

-It also allows you to search and repost through the app, as well as schedule tweets—convenient if you'll be sharing the same images to Twitter.
-When it's time to post what you scheduled, Later send an notification and prompt you to open and post via Instagram.
+It also allows you to search and repost through the app, as well as schedule tweets, Facebook posts, and Pinterest pins—convenient if you'll be sharing the same images across platforms.

-You can also upgrade to one of their premium plans to schedule and manage more posts accross multiple accounts, schedule videos, and add additional users.
+You can also upgrade to one of their premium plans to schedule and manage more posts across multiple accounts, schedule videos, add additional users, and more.
 Prices range from $9/month to $49/month, depending on your needs.

 For those of you that aren’t familiar, Buffer is a social media marketing tool that allows you to easily schedule social posts.
 It tracks analytics, helps you plan a schedule so your posts hit your target demographic at key times, and best of all, it integrates with Twitter, Facebook, LinkedIn, and Google+ as well as Instagram.